Manufacturing Industry Fact Sheet

 - Australian Bureau of Statistics (ABS) The Industry Overview section of the ABS website provides performance indicators, business structures, employment figures, manufacturing prices and more.

-- Department of Industry, Innovation and Science The Deaprtment of Industry, Innovation and Science publishes statistics, including a quarterly data card, and details of available support programs.
+- Department of Industry, Innovation and Science The Department of Industry, Innovation and Science publishes data and publications, including details of available support programs.

 Legislation often plays a large part in how you run your business, so it’s important to be aware of the laws that apply to your industry.
 Key legislation that may affect businesses in the manufacturing industry includes: